anveshmuppeda/aws/gen-ai/advExplainaition.md

-(Due to technical issues, the search service is temporarily unavailable.)

-To deepen your understanding of Generative AI, Foundation Models, LLMs, Amazon Bedrock, and related concepts, let's explore advanced insights, practical considerations, and emerging trends:

----

 ### **1. Foundation Models: Beyond the Basics**
 - **Architecture**: Most Foundation Models use **transformer-based architectures**, which leverage self-attention mechanisms to process sequences (e.g., text, images).
 Transformers enable parallel processing and long-range context understanding.
   - Example: GPT-4 uses a decoder-only transformer, while models like BERT use encoder-only architectures.